treasure-data/td-android-sdk/README.md

 ## About error codes

-`TreasureData#addEventWithCallback()` and `TreasureData#uploadEventsWithCallback()` call back `TDCallback#onError()` method with `errorCode` argument.
+`TreasureData#addEventWithCallback` and `TreasureData#uploadEventsWithCallback` call back `TDCallback#onError` method with `errorCode` argument.
 This argument is useful to know the cause type of the error.
 There are the following error codes.

-- "init_error"
-  - The initialization failed.
+- `init_error` :  The initialization failed.
-- "invalid_param"
-  - The parameter passed to the API was invalid
+- `invalid_param` : The parameter passed to the API was invalid
-- "invalid_event"
-  - The event was invalid
+- `invalid_event` : The event was invalid
-- "data_conversion"
-  - Failed to convert the data to/from JSON
+- `data_conversion` : Failed to convert the data to/from JSON
-- "storage_error"
-  - Failed to read/write data in the storage
+- `storage_error` : Failed to read/write data in the storage
-- "network_error"
-  - Failed to communicate with the server due to network problem
+- `network_error` : Failed to communicate with the server due to network problem
-- "server_response"
-  - The server returned an error response
+- `server_response` : The server returned an error response

 ## Additioanl configuration

 ### Endpoint

-The API endpoint (default: https://in.treasuredata.com) can be modified using the `TreasureData#initializeApiEndpoint` API after the TreasureData client constructor has been called and the underlying client initialized.
+The API endpoint (default: https://in.treasuredata.com) can be modified using  `TreasureData.initializeApiEndpoint`.
 For example:

 ```
     TreasureData.initializeApiEndpoint("https://in.treasuredata.com");